-Are you 19 years old or under and looking for birth control, condoms or STD/STI testing?
+Are you 19 years old or under and looking for birth control, condoms, or STD/STI testing?

 Youth 19 and under (that’s you!) can receive confidential sexual and reproductive health care.
-The Richmond County Health Department offers services each day of the week; but, you need to call for an appointment.
+The Richmond County Health Services offers services each day of the week; but, you need to call for an appointment.
 Don’t know how to make an appointment, keep reading.

 How to make an appointment?

 Here’s what you do.
 Call us at 910-997-8301.
 Be strong cause you are going to have to speak to another human on the phone!
 This is what you say:

 Your name and why you are calling.
 (For example, I’m Apple Sunshine and I would like to be tested for an STD or I want to talk to someone about getting birth control.)

 Questions that you may be asked:

 - Phone number

 - Do you want this to be confidential?
 This means we won’t share information with your parents or guardians.